-So, those who scored near the bottom self-assessed themselves to be in the smartest third.
+So, those who actually scored near the bottom self-assessed themselves to be in the smartest third.

-Similarly, in a study of the faculty at the University of Nebraska, 90 percent of the teaching staff rated themselves to be above average, which, of course, is mathematically impossible.
+Similarly, in a study of the faculty at the University of Nebraska, 90 percent of the teaching staff rated themselves above average, which, of course, is mathematically impossible.

-And, who amongst us has not come across a bad driver who is convinced he or she possesses the skill of a Formula One champion?
+And, who amongst us has not come across a bad driver who is convinced they possess the skills of a Formula One champion?

 The Incompetent Bank Robber